 Hills / Eastern Perth

 31. Picnic at the Construction Camp Hub Picnic Area looking up at the beautiful Mundaring Weir.
 Walk off your picnic lunch with a walk across the Spillway Bridge to check out the Old Pump Station and wander back across the top of the weir.
-You can check out the new viewing platform on the weir that was installed in 2018.

 32. Play the day away at the Hills best playground and park, Sculpture Park.

 34. Wander through the dinosaurs and other creatures and characters in the gardens at The Bird and Fish Place Wattle Grove.

 35. Play like a pirate and explore like an adventurer at Woodbridge Riverside Park.
 It's fully fenced and features a big wooden pirate ship, tunnels, flying fox and lots of nature based and adventure play.

 36. Pack lunch or a snack and sit back and watch the planes take off and land at the Perth Airport Viewing Platform.

 37. Pack your kayaks or canoes and head to Lake Leschenaultia Chidlow.
 Enjoy a day out of swimming, play at the playground and take in a nature and wildflower walk.
 Entry to Lake Leschenaultia is free, and a small fee can be paid to camp here also.

 38. Keep the kids cool at Rainbow Waters Ellenbrook Water Playground.
 This runs during the warmer months of the year and features zero depth water play with cannons, sprays and tipping buckets.

 39. Climb a volcano, ride the flying fox and dodge the water spouts in the jungle at the big, fully fenced Faulkner "Volcano" Park Belmont.